Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Michigan Property Tax

-Michigan has some of the highest property taxes in the nation, as measured by average effective property taxes (that’s total taxes paid as a percentage of the home’s market value).
-On average, residents of the Great Lakes State pay 1.48% of their home values in property taxes every year.
+Michigan has the 11th-highest property taxes in the nation, as measured by average effective property taxes (that’s total taxes paid as a percentage of the home’s market value).
+On average, residents of the Great Lakes State pay 1.64% of their home values in property taxes every year.
 Since properties are valued and taxes are collected by local tax authorities, the amount of taxes paid varies significantly from one area to the next.
+For example, Leelanau County has an effective property tax rate of 0.90% while Wayne County (which includes Detroit) has an effective property tax rate of 2.55%, highest in the state.

 If you’re looking to buy a home in Michigan, first head to our Michigan mortgage rates guide, where you will find mortgage rates and other details about getting a mortgage in the state.

 Michigan Capital Gains Tax